thinkhero/dcrdocs/docs/getting-started/beginner-guide.md

 Welcome to Coolsnady!
 We are very glad to have you.
 As you may or may not already know, Coolsnady is different.
 There's a lot of new things to learn to fully grasp how things work.
 This documentation will attempt to make things a bit easier to understand.

 This beginner's guide is a path to getting the Coolsnady software up and running.
 You can choose from multiple clients to get a node on the network and Coolsnady in your wallet.
-Specifically, you'll learn how to install, setup, and use the Coolsnady applications; how to obtain DCR; how to vote via Proof-of-Stake; and how to use the block explorer.
+Specifically, you'll learn how to install, setup, and use the Coolsnady applications; how to obtain hc; how to vote via Proof-of-Stake; and how to use the block explorer.

 You'll need to follow an [Installation Guide](#installation-guides), and then follow the path for the application of your choice below.
 After your application is set-up, go through the [General Guides](#general-guides) at the bottom of this page.
 If you have any questions along the way, join us in our [Slack](/support-directory.md#join-us-on-slack).